 #=> ['c']

 6.29.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.29.5.

 Be careful to only modify variables involved in loop control in ways that are easily understood and in ways that cannot lead to a premature exit or an endless loop.

 When using the for statement to iterate through a mutable object, do not add or delete members because it could have unexpected results.